BanklessTimes

 Each decentralized network can function in its own unique way as developers play around with different decentralized consensus mechanisms.

-One example of this is the Solana network which is currently one of the fastest and cheapest networks in the crypto space because of its Proof-Of-Stake and Proof-Of-History combination.
+One example of this is the Solana network which is currently one of the fastest and cheapest networks in the crypto space because of its Proof-of-Stake and Proof-of-History combination.
 PoH is a new technology that tries to incorporate time within its chain management.
 Adding in this variable can dramatically cut time and cost when having to do the labor of confirming blocks and organizing a chain.

 There are also a host of other types of blockchain consensus mechanisms, some of the most significant are: